Pope Benedict XV: Peace efforts

 Great Britain reacted favorably though popular opinion was mixed.
-United States President Woodrow Wilson rejected the plan.
+President of the United States Woodrow Wilson rejected the plan.
 Bulgaria and Austria-Hungary were also favorable, but Germany replied ambiguously.
 Benedict also called for outlawing conscription, a call he repeated in 1921.

 Some of the proposals eventually were included in Woodrow Wilson's Fourteen Points call for peace in January 1918.

 In Europe, each side saw him as biased in favor of the other and was unwilling to accept the terms he proposed.
 Still, although unsuccessful, his diplomatic efforts during the war are credited with an increase of papal prestige and served as a model in the 20th century for the peace efforts of Pius XII before and during World War II, the policies of Paul VI during the Vietnam War, and the position of John Paul II before and during the Iraq War.

 In addition to his efforts in the field of international diplomacy Pope Benedict also tried to bring about peace through Christian faith, as he published a special prayer in 1915 to be spoken by Catholics throughout the world.
-There is a statue in Saint Peter's Basilica of the Pontiff absorbed in prayer, kneeling on a tomb which commemorates a fallen soldier of the war, which he described as a "useless massacre".